Big L Biography (Wikipedia)

-Lamont Coleman (May 30, 1974 – February 15, 1999), best known by his stage name Big L, was an American hip hop recording artist, born and raised in Harlem, New York City, New York.
+Lamont Coleman (May 30, 1974 – February 15, 1999), best known by his stage name Big L, was an American hip hop recording artist, born and raised in Harlem, New York City.
 Coleman embarked on his career in rapping, with the hip hop trio, Three the Hard Way.
 His first notable appearance came on Lord Finesse's "Yes You May (Remix)".
 Coleman released his debut album, Lifestylez ov da Poor & Dangerous, in 1995 and significantly contributed to the underground hip hop scene.
-In 1998, he founded Flamboyant Entertainment, his own indie label, where he released one of his most popular singles, "Ebonics" (1998).
+In 1998, he founded Flamboyant Entertainment, his own indie label, through which he released one of his most popular singles, "Ebonics" (1998).

 On February 15, 1999, Coleman was killed by an unknown assailant in a drive-by shooting in his native Harlem.
 His second studio album, The Big Picture, was put together by Coleman's manager, Rich King, and released posthumously the following year.
 It was eventually certified gold by the Recording Industry Association of America (RIAA).